-Sharpie highlighters were promising but some of the colors bled through.
+Sharpie highlighters were promising but some of the darker colors bled through.

 Dual Markers Brush Pens by Sutoroo that claim to be no-bleed have a brush tip and a fine point on each marker.
 The fine point lived up to the no-bleed promise but the brush tip tended to supply too much ink and was too difficult to use lightly.